 "But it is not so among you."
 Ok, if it's not so among us, among whom is it so?
-Among the Gentiles - in the world of the non-faithful - it is clear that power rules, that those recognized as leaders have enough authority to act as lords, and if they have enough power they become tyrants.
+Among the Gentiles - in the world of the non-faithful - it is clear that status and power rule, that those people recognized as leaders have enough authority to act as lords, and if they have enough power they become tyrants.
 In the everyday world, that question asked by James and John is not usually a problem.
-Oh, it may be seen by some as grasping, but many in the secular world would comment that it seems reasonable enough for them to sort out the succession, to engage in "forward planning", to have the authoritative statement from Jesus while he was still in charge.
-The world, for the most part, operates through power and prestige, through wealth and influence, through scheming and plotting.
+While we are conditioned to see them as grasping, many in the secular world would comment that it seems reasonable enough for them to sort out the succession, to engage in "forward planning", to have the authoritative statement from Jesus while he was still in charge.
+The world, for the most part, operates through status and power and prestige, through wealth and influence, through scheming and plotting.

 Sadly, it is also so among much of the church.
 Not necessarily the obvious grasping for power by individuals, although there are specific individuals and instances that come readily to mind even within The Presbyterian Church in Canada, however noted we are for doing things "decently and in order."
-For example, beyond the usual juggling for the opportunity to become Moderator of one of the church courts there has been an unseemly instance of a newcomer to a Presbytery asking to be put on the Nominating Committee so they could "correct the errors of the Canadian church."
-And that's not an isolated incident, because the same power struggle goes on from congregation to General Assembly, and of course our denomination is not the only branch of the church in which the power struggle takes place.
+For example, we recently experienced the first (in my experience) instance of someone who had been nominated for the position of Moderator of General Assembly actually campaigning using social media (the internet).
+Not too long ago there was the unseemly instance of a newcomer to a Presbytery asking to be put on the Nominating Committee so they could "correct the errors of the Canadian church."
+Sadly these are not isolated incidents, because the same power struggle goes on all across our denomination, and within other branches of the Christian church at large.

-But there is another more insidious form of power struggle that goes on in the church, and that is the fight to maintain appearances.
+As bad as that is, there is another perhaps even more insidious form of power struggle that goes on in the church, and that is the fight to maintain appearances.
 Somewhere along the way the Presbyterian Church morphed from a feisty, aggressive, caring, evangelizing immigrant church full of hard-working Scots into an ethnic social club for elites or at least self-proclaimed elites.
-I agree, not all congregations turned into that kind of an exclusive club, but enough did to have a significant impact on the denomination as a whole, and that impact was not a healthy one.
+Certainly not all of our congregations turned into that kind of an exclusive club, but enough did to have a significant impact on the denomination as a whole, and that impact was not a healthy one.
 According to the Rev. Dr. Stephen Farris, The Presbyterian Church in Canada is the fastest-declining denomination in Canada except for the Ukrainian Orthodox church.
 I believe a key reason for that decline is the stubborn insistence on a few in each of many congregations to hear this message from Jesus in Mark's gospel - "but it is not so among you."
-Clinging desperately to hang on to a bygone image of somehow being "God's elite", struggling to patch up a patina of couth, culture and respectability, worshipping at the shrine of "our spotless old sanctuary" or "our annual tea" or Lord help me that highlight of the liturgical year the "Robbie Burns Supper", by their very act of focusing upon themselves these people demonstrate with great clarity that they are as blind as the disciples to the mission and calling of Jesus.
+Clinging desperately to hang on to a bygone image of somehow being "God's elite", struggling to patch up a patina of couth, culture and respectability, worshipping at the shrine of "our beautiful church" or "our annual tea" or - Lord help me, that highlight of the liturgical year - the "Robbie Burns Supper", by their very act of focusing upon themselves these people demonstrate with great clarity that they are as blind as the disciples to the mission and calling of Jesus.